Caroline-A/Medical_education/Search_strategy.md

 ## 3. Searches in PubMed

-### Searches in PubMed March-May 2022
+### Searches in PubMed, all search

 Preliminary test searches done March 2022.
-Final searches done 04.05.2022.
+Main search done 04.05.2022.
+An update search was done 10.01.2023 to get publications from 2022 (using 2022/01/01:2022/12/31[Date - Publication] = 77 results).
+The number of results below are from the main search.
 * Platform: PubMed advanced search interface (https://pubmed.ncbi.nlm.nih.gov/advanced/).
 Combinations of different search lines were done using the "Actions" function.
 * Databases: PubMed
 * Filters for the final results: None